hossein1376/English-Persian-Kindle-Custom-Dictionary/.src/README.md

-Follow the instructions inside the content.html and dict.opf files.
+Follow the instructions here and inside the content.html and dict.opf files.
 (You can use Notepad++ for editing them.)
 Read the Amazon's own "Publishing Guide for Creating Dictionaries" if you need more insight.

 # Content.html